 Athletes compete in a single race that combines three different events: swimming, biking and running.
-Athletes can choose to compete as an individual or on a 2 or 3-person relay team.
+Athletes can choose to compete as an individual or on a 2 or 3person relay team.
 As an individual, athletes will compete on their own in all three stages.
 As a relay team, team members will divide up the three stages of the course with one team member competing in no more than two legs of the course, the swim, the bike or the run.

-The swim portion of the event shall take place in an 8-lane pool (versus an open water swim venue).
-Pool may be indoors or outdoors but indoors is preferred to avoid inclement weather delays.
-There shall be a space immediately adjacent to the pool that can serve as a transition zone for the bike and run portions of the event.
+The swim portion of the event shall take place in an open water venue.
+There shall be a space immediately adjacent to the water that can serve as a transition zone for the bike and run portions of the event.
 Transition zone must be able to accommodate at minimum 30 pieces of equipment (upright bikes, tandem bikes, handcycles, and racing chairs).
 Closed road or wide path required for bike portion of the event.
 Closed road, wide path, or track required for the run portion of the event.
 The bike and run portions can be a loop course.
 Junior Distance (U11) - 100yd swim, 3-4-mile bike, 0.5-mile run.
 Senior Distance (U14/17/20/23) - 200 yd swim, 5-6-mile bike, 1-mile run.
 Adult Distance - TBD.
 The transition zone area should be reserved for the entire day of competition to allow for a bike fitting session prior to competition.
 This is a half a day, 4-hour event with the pool only needing to be reserved for 1.5 hours.
-Equipment:

-- Stop watches or electronic timing system

-- Course marshals
+- Stop watches or electronic timing system - Course marshals

-- Bicycles, tandem bicycles, recumbent bicycles, and handcycles for participants to borrow day of competition